 City Controller Alan Butkovitz along with AARP and Wharton’s Pension Research Council hosted a Retirement Security Symposium to discuss Philadelphia’s future outlook.
 Local and national experts participated in several panels to identify issues and present policy options.
 Several plans that are currently being discussed around the country were highlighted at the event, including Secure Choice (Auto-IRA), Open Multiple Employer Plan, Retirement Marketplace and the promotion of Federal myRA.
 Featured guests included: Phyllis Borzi, Asst.
 Secretary, U.S. Dept. of Labor; Mark Iwry, Asst.
 Secretary, U.S. Dept. of Treasury; Kathleen Kennedy Townsend, CEO, Center for Retirement Initiatives; and many others.

 Date: May 5-6, 2016

 By the end of the next decade, the number of older Americans will have grown rapidly, but half if not more of the elderly will suffer from cognitive deficits after the age of 80.
-Our 2016 Pension Research Council symposium will explore how financial decision-making changes at older ages, how and when financial advice can be useful for the older population, and what solutions and opportunities are needed to resolve the likely problems that will arise.
+Our 2016 Pension Research Council symposium on Financial Decision Making and Retirement Security in an Aging World explored how financial decision-making changes at older ages, how and when financial advice can be useful for the older population, and what solutions and opportunities are needed to resolve the likely problems that will arise.